huonglt/Burger-ReactJS/README.md

 ```
 yarn start:dev
 ```
   - running the app on "dev" enviroment.
 No hash in filename.
 No uglify / minification.
-No code splitting
+Code splitting on each route
   - process.env.NODE_ENV = dev
   - using webpack-dev-server
   - running on port 8080